AIS-Bonn/sl-scenes/README.md

 For installation, executing the following steps:

-1. Create a new conda environment with `python>3.6`.
+1. Create a new conda environment with `python>3.6` and switch to the new environment.
 2. Install `stillleben` as shown [here](https://ais-bonn.github.io/stillleben/installation.html).
 3. Execute the following commands to install `sl-cutscenes`: